Bruises from Hegerberg, the GAWA & Vance's socks

 "He has shared it around the squad, sometimes somebody needs it more than somebody else and it is nice he can use it that way."

-When asked how her nerves were in the tunnel ahead of the match, McFadden joked that Vance caused a brief delay before the players were greeted by a wave of noise from the travelling Green and White Army in the historic moment.
+When asked how her nerves were in the tunnel before the match, McFadden joked that Vance caused a brief delay before the players were greeted by a wave of noise from the travelling Green and White Army in the historic moment.

 "It was weird because Demi messed everything up, that's why we were so late," McFadden laughed.
 "She had the wrong socks on so I couldn't really think of anything other than getting Demi out of the tunnel.

-"As soon as they said Northern Ireland were coming out there was that roar from the GAWA, and it was incredible to think we have these people supporting us.
+"As soon as they said Northern Ireland were coming out there was that roar from the GAWA, and it was incredible to think we have these people supporting us."

 While Callaghan came on at half-time at St Mary's, McFadden said she would have loved the midfielder to be the one to lead the team out.

-"Of course I would have loved to walk about behind Marissa, but to carry that armband and for Kenny to give me that responsibility when Marissa wasn't able to do it was a great moment for me and my family," she added.
+"Of course I would have loved to walk out behind Marissa, but to carry that armband and for Kenny to give me that responsibility when Marissa wasn't able to do it was a great moment for me and my family," she added.

 "It is the reason why we play.
 Me and Marissa, it's all we talk about since we have had kids.
 The only person we want to make happy is them.